dannydulai/novalogin/README.md

 ## 🔗 Integrating Your Applications

 NovaAuth uses a **PKCE-based authentication flow** that's similar to OAuth but simpler.
 It works perfectly with PKCE libraries like the one used in our Flutter example.

-**This is NOT OAuth** - it's a streamlined alternative!
-No complex scopes, no token refresh headaches, just clean authentication that works.

 ### 1. Register Your Application